Home

 Additional Jewish Customs during the Jewish Wedding Ceremony

-Some Rabbis will wrap together the bride and groom by a single tallit (prayer shawl) and offer a personal, private blessing including the priestly blessings for the wedding couple.
+Some Rabbis will wrap together with the bride and groom by a single tallit (prayer shawl) and offer a personal, private blessing including the priestly blessings for the wedding couple.
 The tallit represents the number 32, which is the number of fringes on the tallit shawl.
 The number 32 is the numerical value for heart in Hebrew.

 For Weekday Jewish Weddings

 Tuesday would be the “chosen day” of the week to have a Jewish wedding.
-Tuesday is the third day of creation, and in the Torah it is repeated twice: "and G-d saw how good it was".
+Tuesday is the third day of creation, and in the Torah, it is repeated twice: “and G-d saw how good it was”.

 Jewish Ceremony article is Part II to Jewish Wedding (after twenty-four hours)